Connect to on-premises file systems with Azure Logic Apps

 Provide the required information for your trigger.

 Under the trigger, choose Next step.
 In the search box, enter "file system" as your filter.
-From the actions list, select this action: Create file - File System
+From the actions list, select this action: Create file

 If you don't already have a connection to your file system, you're prompted to create a connection.